gregorym/bump/README.md

 require "bump/tasks"

 #
-# if you want to always tag the verison, add:
+# if you want to always tag the version, add:
 # Bump.tag_by_default = true
 #